-- (a) In the case of promotion to Headmaster/ Headmistress I, as the salary scale of a Headmaster/ Headmistress II overlaps that of a Headmaster/ Headmistress I (MPS Pt 38 - 41), the promotees' salary scale and incremental date will be determined as follows: - (i) If their pay before promotion is less than the minimum of the pay scale of the new higher office by more than one point, they will enter at the minimum and their new incremental date will be determined by the date of their promotion; - (ii) If their pay before promotion is less than the minimum of the pay scale of the new higher office by not more than one point, they will enter at the minimum and retain their existing incremental date; - (iii) If their pay before promotion is not less than the minimum of the pay scale of the new higher office and subject to the maximum point of the new scale not being exceeded, they will enter the new scale at the point which is next above their pay and retain their existing incremental date; and - (iv) If the promotees are already receiving the maximum pay of their former office at the date of promotion, they will enter the new scale at the point next above their pay and their new incremental date will be determined by the date of promotion. - (b) The salary scale and incremental date of Headmaster/Headmistress II re-graded from the rank of Senior Assistant Master/Mistress will be determined as follows:
+- (a) In the case of promotion to Headmaster/ Headmistress I, as the salary scale of a Headmaster/ Headmistress II overlaps that of a Headmaster/ Headmistress I (MPS Pt 43 - 46), the promotees' salary scale and incremental date will be determined as follows: - (i) If their pay before promotion is less than the minimum of the pay scale of the new higher office by more than one point, they will enter at the minimum and their new incremental date will be determined by the date of their promotion; - (ii) If their pay before promotion is less than the minimum of the pay scale of the new higher office by not more than one point, they will enter at the minimum and retain their existing incremental date; and - (iii) If the promotees are already receiving the maximum pay of their former office at the date of promotion, they will enter the new scale at the point next above their pay and their new incremental date will be determined by the date of promotion.

-- (i) If immediately before re-grading, their pay is less than the minimum of the pay scale of the new office, they will receive the minimum.
-The new incremental date will be determined by the date of re-grading; - (ii) If their pay is the same or more than the minimum and not more than the maximum of the pay scale of the new office, they will receive the salary point which is equivalent to their existing substantive salary.
+- (b) The salary scale and incremental date of Headmaster/Headmistress II re-graded from the rank of Senior Assistant Master/Mistress will be determined as follows: - (i) If immediately before re-grading, their pay is less than the minimum of the pay scale of the new office, they will receive the minimum.
+The new incremental date will be determined by the date of re-grading; - (ii) If their pay is the same or more than the minimum and not more than the maximum of

+- the pay scale of the new office, they will receive the salary point which is equivalent to their existing substantive salary.
 The new incremental date will be determined by the date of re-grading; - (iii) If they are re-graded on their incremental date, for the purpose of these rules, their pay before re-grading will be taken to be the pay they would have received on that date had they not been re-graded; and - (iv) If the date of re-grading falls on or between the 1st and the 15th day of the month, the incremental date will be taken to be the first day of that month.
 If the date of re-grading falls on or between the 16th day and the end of the month, the incremental date will be taken to be the first day of the following month. - (c) With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his/her former headship post without a break in service is allowed to retain the salary pay point he/she received in the former post; if there is a break in service, he/she should be remunerated at the minimum point of the pay scale for the rank.